The Father (1996 film): Synopsis

 accept his new step father; he also becomes bitter towards his mother.

 Taking up residence in the family's former home, Mehrollah kidnaps his young sisters, only to have his friend Latif betray their location.
 Latif acts as the go between for Mehrollah and his estranged family.
 When Mehrollah is injured, Latif summons his step father, who takes Mehrollah home to recover.
 As he gets better, he steals his stepfather's service revolver, and flees to the city with Latif.
 The step father heads to the city on motorcycle and arrests both of the boys.
 Placing Latif on a bus, he takes Mehrollah back home on his motorcycle, but on the way the motorcycle breaks down and they become stranded in the desert.
-Through the extreme hardship that follows, Mehrollah slowly softens, comes to accept his stepfather, and they both die in the desert.
+Through the extreme hardship that follows, Mehrollah slowly softens, comes to accept his stepfather.